 This is especially good for shorter, contemporary e-books without complex world building or for mid-series novellas where I know the world and the author’s style.

-- First round includes consultation to clarify plot details, intent, characterization, voice, etc.
+- first round - consultation to clarify plot details, intent, characterization, voice, etc.

 - $40/1,000 words